shariqh/bullmq_bull-board_redis_docker_starter/README.md

 Currently, the app has the following settings:

 #### Redis Database
-The snapshot will be replicated in the host machine's `redis/data` folder
+The snapshot will be replicated in the host machine's `redis` folder

 * After 3600 seconds (an hour) if at least 1 change was performed
 * After 300 seconds (5 minutes) if at least 100 changes were performed